How to buy the best TV

 By Martin Pratt

-There's no shortage of intriguing new technology in LG's 2018 line up, including an improved image processor, new HDR formats and object based sound rendering.
+There's no shortage of intriguing technology in LG's TVs, including an improved image processor, new HDR formats and object-based sound rendering.

 Alpha 9 processor

-New HDR formats: HDR10, Technicolor, Dolby Vision and HLG
+HDR10, Technicolor, Dolby Vision and HLG HDR formats

-LG is covering most of the HDR bases with its 2018 TVs.
-The OLED models come with four formats built-in, so there won't be many devices or HDR content that they won't be compatible with.
+LG is covering most of the HDR bases with its TVs.
+The OLED models have four formats built in, so there won't be many devices or HDR content that they won't be compatible with.

 HDR10 is the standard format at the moment, although Samsung and Panasonic's support for HDR10+ may change that.